MicrosoftDocs/windowsserverdocs/WindowsServerDocs/storage/file-server/smb-ntlm-blocking.md

 ## Configure SMB client NTLM blocking

-Beginning with Windows Server Preview build 25951 and Windows 11 NTLM blocking is enabled by default.
-To improved the security of deployments running earlier versions of Windows, you must disable NTLM manually, either by editing the relevant Group Policy or running a specific command in PowerShell.
+Starting with Windows Server Preview build 25951 and Windows 11, the SMB client blocks NTLM by default.
+To improve the security of deployments running earlier versions of Windows, you must disable NTLM manually, either by editing the relevant Group Policy or running a specific command in PowerShell.

 To configure NTLM blocking: